dfinity/http-gateway/README.md

 cz commit
 ```

-See [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for more information on the commit message formats
+See [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for more information on the commit message formats.